atharvac1301/Classroom-Cellphone-Detection-YOLOv8/README.md

 ## Model Training

 We utilized YOLOv8s (small), YOLOv8m (medium), YOLOv8l (large) models for this task.
 The models were trained for a certain number of epochs and where later fine tuned by change the epochs and observing positive/negative changes in the training and validation loss graphs.
 The best performing model was YOLOv8m trained for 55 epochs, optimizing for mAP (which implicitly optimizes both precision and recall).
+It showed an mAP50 of 89.5%.

 ### Training Configuration